 About the author and her work

 Therese Down was born in St. Albans, Hertfordshire, to Irish parents.
-She retired from teaching English in her role as Curriculum Leader, in a Birmingham Sixth Form College, in 2018, and now concentrates on writing and some private tuition.
+She retired from teaching English in her role as Curriculum Leader, in a Birmingham Sixth Form College, in 2018, and is presently a full time PhD student at the University of Nottingham, and, of course, continues to write.
+She is also a part time English tutor to GCSE and A Level examination students.

-A practising Christian since an Alpha course in 2008, Therese has three lovely, grown up children, a very cute dog, and lives in Worcestershire, UK.
+Therese has three lovely, grown up children, a very cute dog, and an equally cute-if-infinitely-more -cunning cat, and lives in Worcestershire, UK.

 Novels to date